- Date:

 Otherwise, the important thing to know is that regardless of the panel type, the specifications of solar panels show their capacity, price, expected lifespan and other performance characteristics that determine what their energy output will be.
 These specifications are discussed here.

-A larger wattage system will generate more energy in the same installation, but actual energy generation will depend on many factors, such as sunlight hours, clouds, temperature, shading and panel orientation.
+A larger wattage system will generate more energy in the same installation.
+However, actual energy generation will depend on many factors, such as sunlight hours, cloud cover, temperature, shading, and panel orientation.

 Why is panel wattage and size important?